Material Fact in Real Estate: Definition & Disclosure Rules

 So, what is a material fact in real estate?
 It’s any piece of information that could affect a person’s decision to buy, sell, or lease a property.
 These facts must be disclosed by real estate professionals and property owners alike to ensure ethical and legal transactions.

-In this article, we’ll define what is a material fact, look at real-world examples of material facts in real estate, and explain what laws and professional responsibilities require disclosure.
+In this article, we’ll define what a material fact is, look at real-world examples of material facts in real estate, and explain what laws and professional responsibilities require disclosure.

 Definition: What Is a Material Fact?